hazalturkmen/RADBERTurk/README.md

 TurkRADBERT is a deep learning based system for labeling Turkish BT radiology reports.
 Developed system can label for the following 3 medical observations:

-Positive: 1
+Abnormal: 1
-Negative: 0
+Normal: 0
-Uncertain: 2
+Out of Series: 2

-Bert models and data will be shared